New Postgres Install

 - Install PostgreSQL normally (from package or source)

-- Create the data directory inside your ZFS pool (e.g.,
+- Create the data directory inside your fast storage (e.g.,

 /pool/pgdata